Starting a Private Mental Health Practice vs. Joining a Group Practice: Weighing the Pros and Cons

 Choosing between starting a private practice and joining a group practice is a significant decision for mental health providers.
 Each option has unique advantages and challenges, and understanding these can help clinicians make informed choices based on their personal and professional goals.

-Advantages of Starting a Private Practice
+Advantages of Starting a Private Mental Health Practice: Independence and Personalized Care

 1. Autonomy and Control